Kgkkjjj/WebBrowser/README.md

 ## Running

 After building, you can run the app with `dotnet run --project WebBrowserApp.csproj`.
 Enter any URL to navigate.
-The `AskModelAsync` method shows how you could send text prompts to an AI model for processing via the HuggingFace API.
+Below the browser area is a text box and button for sending prompts to the HuggingFace API.
+Responses are displayed directly in the window so you can experiment with the model without leaving the app.

 ## Setup Screen